sparesparrow/mcp-prompts-ts/README.md

 # MCP Prompts - TypeScript Implementation

-This repository will contain the TypeScript implementation of the MCP Prompts server.
+This repository contains the TypeScript implementation of the MCP Prompts server.

 ## Usage Examples